thepeanutgalleryandco/create-and-mint-nft-collection/README.md

 ### 11. Minting NFTs
 Use the "NFTPort - Mint Command" below to start minting all of your NFTs.
 Please remember to change your json minting directory at line #8 if you want to make use of a Reveal and you want to mint the generic json files.

-Use the "NFTPort - Mint_Range Command" below to start minting a range of NFTs between specific editions.
-Please remember to change your json minting directory at line #8 if you want to make use of a Reveal and you want to mint the generic json files.

 The following issues has been seen while minting:
 - Transactions receiving back a NOK - These will need to be re-minted and can't be found on the blockchain.
 - Transactions receiving back an OK - Some of the transaction hashes and transaction URLs can't be found on the blockchain.
 These will need to be re-minted.